utiasDSL/force_push/README.md

 forces and instead just try to follow the desired path with the end effector in an open-loop manner.

+To save the results of the push from ROS, use the `record.sh` script to record a rosbag.

 ## License

 MIT - see the LICENSE file.